legacysurvey/legacysurvey/pages/dr4/description.rst

 the source.
 A source is retained if its penalized |chi|\ |sup2| is improved by 25;
 this corresponds to a |chi|\ |sup2| difference of 27 (because of the penalty of 2 for the source centroid).
 Sources below this threshold are removed.
-The source is classified as the better of point source or simple galaxy unless the penalized |chi|\ |sup2|
+The source is classified as the better of "point source (PSF)" or "simple galaxy (SIMP)" unless the penalized |chi|\ |sup2|
 is improved by 9 (*i.e.*, approximately a 3\ |sigma| improvement) by treating it as a deVaucouleurs or exponential profile.